 Researchers studied university students to determine how technology has affected people’s physical activity levels.

 Adults are encouraged to participate in at least 150 minutes of moderate physical activity or 75 minutes of vigorous exercise per week as recommended by the Centers for Disease Control and Prevention (CDC).

 However, several factors such as technology use, sleep, and sociodemographic characteristics could affect the recommended levels of physical activity.
-How has technology affected people’s activity levels?

 Technology use, sleep, and ethnicity may affect physical activity

-It could reduce the cardiorespiratory fitness of the college students if they consistently use their mobile phones or other gadgets instead of engaging in active activities.
+It could reduce the cardiorespiratory fitness of college students if they consistently use their mobile phones or other gadgets instead of engaging in active activities.

 In previous research, sedentary technology use (i.e. desktop computers) was associated with less activity in males, but not in females.

 For instance, sleep is vital in maintaining normal function, but college or university students often experience sleep deprivation.

-A study recently published in BMC Public Health aimed to identify physical activity levels among undergraduate and graduate college students who were enrolled in college and assess the relationship between sociodemographic (e.g. sex, race/ethnicity) and behavioural factors (e.g. sleep, technology use) that are associated with physical activity.
+A study recently published in BMC Public Health aimed to identify physical activity levels among undergraduate and graduate college students who were enrolled in college and assess the relationship between sociodemographic (e.g. sex, race/ethnicity) and behavioral factors (e.g. sleep, technology use) that are associated with physical activity.

 Surveying university students

 An online survey was sent to all enrolled graduate and undergraduate students and a total of 490 students completed the survey.

-Majority of students met recommended physical activity guidelines
+The majority of students met recommended physical activity guidelines

 Technology, specifically smartphone use, may drive physical activity levels

-Based on the results, the researchers found that both a minority status and being female were the strongest sociodemographic factors that are associated with insufficient activity levels.
+Based on the results, the researchers found that both minority status and being female were the strongest sociodemographic factors that are associated with insufficient activity levels.

 These students may be using technology while on the move, like walking or biking or exercising in the gym, and could actually be using these devices to monitor their movements.

 In this case, the researchers failed to gather information about the types of activities that the students were using.

 This is because of the observational nature of the study.
 Because the study was limited to college students, the findings may not be widely generalizable to other populations.

 Interventions aimed at females and ethnic minorities will be important.
 With its ever-increasing use, technology will continue to impact our lives and our health in sometimes surprising ways.

 Written by Alexa Deano